 Our Administrative Offices are located at 2120 N. Wilbur Road, Spokane Valley, WA 99206.
 Call 928-1700 for general information.
 Our FAX numbers are Administration (509) 892-4125 or Prevention (509) 892-4127.

 No. SVFD does not have personnel trained to conduct child car seat safety checks.
 Please contact Safe Kids Spokane through the Sacred Heart Children’s Hospital for more information about car seat safety check events in our area.
-Call 474-2103.
+Call 474-2103 or go online to Safe Kids Spokane to register for a free car seat safety check.
 More information about Washington’s Car Seat Safety Laws.